Future Dreams is raising funds to support women through their breast cancer journey.

 focus on secondary breast cancer.

-Future Dreams Ambassador Helen Addis has been working to help chemotherapy patients feel less alone over Christmas.
-Helen, who is a producer for the Lorraine Show visited Ashford hospital in Surrey to donate Christmas gifts.
-This time last year Helen was going through chemotherapy treatment herself after being diagnosed with breast cancer and remembers it as a very tough time.
-Future Dreams has been working with Helen to support her 'Change and Check Campaign'.
+One in two people will be receive a cancer diagnosis in their lifetime and early diagnosis is key to a better prognosis.
+Breast Cancer is the most common female cancer in the UK and early detection is often lifesaving.
+Future Dreams' message is very simple today - KNOW YOUR BODY.
+So if there's one thing you can do today for World Cancer Day it's check your breasts for any abnormalities.
+Future Dreams has been working with our Ambassador, Helen Addis to support her 'Change and Check Campaign'.
 Helen launched the campaign to encourage women across the UK to check their breasts by putting stickers on mirrors in women’s changing rooms.
-Retailers including John Lewis, Asda and Monsoon have taken part and as a result, 15 women have already found lumps and had early treatment thanks to the reminders.
+Retailers including John Lewis, Asda and Monsoon have taken part and as a result, 21 women have already found lumps and had early treatment thanks to the reminders.
 Future Dreams has donated to the ‘Change and Check’ campaign enabling thousands of stickers to be printed.

 You can follow Helen on Instagram @thetittygritty